Save big (up to $1,875) on small business tools with our free membership, business.com+

 3. Increase efficiency to increase profit and worker satisfaction.

-Your main goal as a leader should be increasing efficiency in each individual employee and in the organization as a whole.
-Frank and Lillian believed fundamentally that happy, healthy workers were vital to an efficient, successful workplace.
-They prioritized finding a method of optimization that would boost profits without sacrificing the health, safety or well-being of workers.
+Frank and Lillian believed happy, healthy workers were vital to an efficient, successful workplace.
+They prioritized finding a method of optimization that would boost profits without sacrificing workers’ health, safety or well-being.
 By cutting any unnecessary movements, the couple reasoned, employee fatigue lessened — allowing them to do better work for longer and feel less exhausted by their workday.
-Profits improved.
-In fact, the Gilbreths asked companies that benefited from their methods to increase wages for employees.
+This, in turn, improved profits.
+The Gilbreths asked companies that benefited from their methods to increase wages for employees.

 TipBottom line